theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/hierarchy/paramerization.md

 The *Custom Properties* define the properties unique to the Xtract BW Hierarchy component. <br>
 When parameterizing the BW Hierarchy component using SSIS variables, the *Custom Porperties* are overwritten.

-List of *Custom Properties* of the BW Hierarchy component:
+List of relevant *Custom Properties* of the BW Hierarchy component:

 |Property|Comment|
 |:----|:----|